alcyhk/xia/README.md

 ## Tutorial

 For all the tutorials, the workflow are the same.
-The only differences is the <mark>lain.err</mark> file.
+The only differences is the **lain.err** file.

 ### Example: Hello World